German police: Train attacker stabbed passengers 'at random'

 VIENNA (AP) — A 27-year-old man who stabbed four people with a knife on a German high-speed train apparently attacked his victims “at random” and showed signs of mental illness, authorities said Sunday.

-At that point, the suspect fled to another train car and stabbed a 39-year-old man on his upper body.

-All four victims were from the Regensburg and nearby Passau area and were taken to nearby hospitals.
+All four victims were local men.
+Two of the four remained in the hospital on Sunday.

 Police said the suspect, a Syrian citizen, came to Germany in 2014 and was granted asylum in 2016.
-He had been living in Passau.
-Investigators said an initial evaluation suggested he suffered from mental illness.
+He had been living in Passa and reportedly lost his job the day before the attack.

+Investigators said an initial evaluation suggested he suffered from mental illness, including potential “paranoid schizophrenia," said chief prosecutor Gerhard Neuhof.

-The high-speed train pulled into Seubersdorf, a station between Regensburg and Nuremberg, and police officers quickly arrested the suspect “without resistance.”
+The suspect reportedly believed he had been followed by the police “for some time” and attacked his first victim because he thought the man was threatening him and “wanted to kill him,” Neuhof said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.